EPro-PnP: Generalized End-to-End Probabilistic Perspective-n-Points for Monocular Object Pose Estimation: Generalized End-to-End Probabilistic PnP

 This indicates that the derivative regularization loss is analogous to the reprojection-based surrogate loss $\left\|F(y_\text{gt}) \right\|^2$ (Section~\ref{reproj}).
-Although the extra weighting matrix $J^+$ makes the individual elements in the reprojection vector $F(y_\text{gt})$ underdetermined, over multiple samples and mini-batches there still remains a stochastic tendency of independently minimizing each of the elements, i.e., minimizing the reprojection error of each correspondence.
+Although the extra weighting matrix $J^+$ makes the individual elements in the reprojection vector $F(y_\text{gt})$ underdetermined, over multiple samples and mini-batches there remains a tendency of independently minimizing each of the elements, i.e., minimizing the reprojection error of each correspondence.
 Thus, it helps to overcome the potential training difficulties associated with the KL loss.

-This regularization loss can be also used as a standalone objective to train pose estimators.
-This is similar to RePOSE~\cite{repose}, although our loss backpropagates through only the final GN step, which we find to be stabler than backpropagating through the entire chain of multiple solver iterations.
-However, this objective alone cannot handle pose ambiguity properly, and is thus regarded as a secondary regularization in this paper.
+The regularization loss can also serve as an independent objective for training pose estimators, akin to RePOSE~\cite{repose}.
+However, since we observe that this objective alone is not effective in addressing pose ambiguity, it is treated as a secondary regularization in this study.